 Recycled Door (2016) will debut at the 2016 Sisters Outdoor Quilt Show on Saturday July 9, 2016.
 It will be part of the Central Oregon SAQA Exhibit – Doors.

-Betty Anne Guadalupe and I are part of the Summer Members’ Show opening at the Mott Gallery in Richmond, VA that opens June 4, 2016 and runs through June 19, 2016.
-We will be showing 6 pieces from our The Wardrobe Meets the Wall Collection.
-Please see the post Upcoming Show: Mott Gallery for additional details.
+My work is part of the Summer Members’ Show opening at the Mott Gallery in Richmond, VA that opens June 4, 2016 and runs through June 19, 2016.
+Please see the post Mott Gallery Show Opening for additional details.

 I was selected to be featured in the SAQA (Studio Art Quilt Associates) Winter 2015 Edition of Fiber Art Now a quarterly magazine for contemporary fiber arts and textiles.
 The ad is on page 30 of the Winter 2015, Vol. 5., Issue 2 edition of Fiber Art Now.